Dual-Channel Multiplex Graph Neural Networks for Recommendation: Introduction

-This work makes the following contributions: \begin{itemize} \item We propose a novel multi-behavior recommendation model, \model, that emphasizes the importance of constructing and exploiting user behavior patterns and addresses the issue of the impact of different types of interactive relations on the target relation. \item We present an implicit relation chain effect learner to explore the effect of the sequence of different relations on the target relation.
-We also design a relation chain-aware contrastive learning paradigm to refine the impact, correlations, and dependencies of different relation chains on the target relation. \item We conduct extensive experiments on three real-world datasets to demonstrate the effectiveness of our proposed framework.
-Experiment results show that \model achieves up to 11.84\% and 14.34\% performance improvement compared to STOA baselines in $R@10$ and $N@10$. \end{itemize}
+\begin{itemize}[leftmargin=*] \item We introduce a multi-behavior recommendation method to emphasize the importance of constructing and exploiting user behavior patterns and address the issue of the influences of diverse auxiliary relations on the target relation. \item We present an implicit relation chain effect learner to explore the effect of the sequence of different relations on the target relation.
+We also develop the relation chain-aware contrastive learning to enhance the understanding of the effects, correlations, and dependencies of different relation chains on the target relation. \item Extensive experiments conducted on three real-world datasets show the efficacy of our proposed framework.
+The experiment results demonstrate that \model achieves up to 11.84\% and 14.34\% performance improvement compared to SOTA baselines in $Recall@10$ and $NDCG@10$. \end{itemize}